jharwell/sierra/docs/src/platform/argos/index.rst

 This platform can be selected via ``--platform=platform.argos``.

-This is the default platform on which SIERRA will run experiments, and using the :term:`ARGoS` simulator.
+This is the default platform on which SIERRA will run experiments, and uses the :term:`ARGoS` simulator.
 It cannot be used to run experiments on real robots.

 .. toctree::